ppy/osu-wiki/wiki/Beatmap_information/en.md

 ![](img/beatmap-info.png "The beatmap information page of \"xi - Blue Zenith\" mapped by Asphyxia")

 The **beatmap information page** displays various contents about a [beatmap](/wiki/Beatmap), such as its metadata, user rating, and comments.
-This article details the many aspects and features the information page has to offer.

 At the top-left, next to the currently selected `info` tab, is the [beatmap discussion](/wiki/Beatmap_discussion) tab used for [modding](/wiki/Modding) a beatmap.